 Project Overview: The Lane County Death Investigations Division leases morgue space at PeaceHealth Sacred Heart Medical Center at Riverbend.
-In the event of an emergency, PeaceHealth agrees to lease 600 square feet of parking lot space for purposes of a mobile morgue (cooler truck/trailer).
+In the event of an emergency, additional parking lot space is needed for the purposes of a mobile morgue (cooler truck/trailer).
 Due to an increase of deaths in Lane County due to COVID-19, it is anticipated that additional morgue space will be required for at least six months.
 Funds will be used to for monthly leased space.
+Additionally, multiple local funeral homes have faced capacity issues due to increased deaths in Lane County during the pandemic.
+Partner funeral homes have had electrical work completed at their sites to facilitate utilization of the refrigeration trailer at their secure sites.